Tom Clancy’s The Division – 5 Awesome Tips

 Now of course, the reward for doing all of this hypothetically is that you kill a player.
 And guess what, he drops three high-end items and you take those high-end items.
 You survive the rogue timer and you get them for yourself but this is extremely unlikely.

-My fifth tip is to use game chat and the simple reason being is because when you’re in game chat it is automatically programmed into every other player’s settings.
+My final hack for this awesome Tom Clancy The Division Tips guide is to use game chat and the simple reason being is because when you’re in game chat it is automatically programmed into every other player’s settings.
 They will have proximity chat turned on which means that as long as you’re talking in game chat any other player will be able to hear you talking through their TV.

 Now why is this useful, well let’s go over a scenario that happened to me a while ago.
 My squad of three were simply killing a boss in the dark zone and there was another squad of three nearby.